Uttana Padasana--the Leg Lift--is a simple, safe and effective posture that has been forgotten by modern western iterations of Ghosh Yoga.

 When breathing, it is next to impossible to inhale without the transverse abdominis relaxing, especially in abdominal breathing.
 However, this is also the case if you breath into the chest, since the abdominal muscles have to release for the ribs to lift.
 So, considering all of these muscular functions means that any inhale you take in Plank pose (especially a deep one), will cause the abdominal muscles to relax.
 Since the abdominal muscles are what support this position, breathing in this posture will actually destabilize the spine and release the structure of the posture.

 Contortion, or extreme flexibility, has existed in practice for a long time.
-It was a part of circus acts, acrobatics, street acts and other physical displays for the purpose of performance.
-In the early part of the 20th century, the same time when the Ghosh Yoga lineage was developing, contortion started to influence the physical culture movement in India.
+It was a part of circus acts, acrobatics, street acts and other performative physical displays.
+In the early part of the 20th century, when the Ghosh Yoga lineage was developing, contortion started to influence the physical culture movement in India.

-While health claims may have been the selling points at one point, contortion was still adapted largely for public display.
-Stunts and tricks were performed for audiences large and small, sometimes on television programs or tours, and with the hope of gaining recognition.
-This is still the case today, as the reasons to incorporate yoga postures into practice oscillates freely between health benefits and impressive physicality.
+While health claims were one of the selling points, contortion was adopted largely for public display.
+Stunts and tricks were performed for audiences large and small, sometimes on television programs or tours, with the hope of gaining recognition.
+This is still the case today, as the motivation behind which yoga postures to incorporate into practice oscillates freely between health benefits and impressive, performative physicality.